berzerk0/GitPage/FirstCTF_1of2_InfoAndSetup.md

 Clicking on the window where the VM is running will bring up a prompt asking if you want to "Capture" your mouse.
 This means that the mouse will be "bounded" within the VM Window and able to interact with it.
-If you want to have your mouse escape the window, press __Right-Control__. *Don't forget this!*
+If you want to have your mouse escape the window, press __Right-Control__ (Windows and Linux) and Left-Command on Mac. *Don't forget this!*

 __If your mouse gets "trapped" in the VM,__
-__you can free it with the CTRL Key on the RIGHT SIDE of the keyboard__
+__you can free it with the CTRL Key on the RIGHT SIDE of the keyboard on Windows and Linux__ __or the "Command" key on the LEFT SIDE of a Mac keyboard__